abu14/Twitter-Sentiment-Analysis-Prediction/README.md

 - #### Training Pipeline Architecture
 For training the model and consists of these components:
-1. Data Ingestion: Download the datasets from kaggle.
+1. **Data Ingestion**: Download the datasets from kaggle.
-2. Preprocessing: Apply preprocessing techiniques to the datasets.
+2. **Preprocessing**: Apply preprocessing techiniques to the datasets.
-3. Data Exploration: Analyzing the various characterstics of the dataset.
+3. **Data Exploration**: Analyzing the various characterstics of the dataset.
-4. Model Training: Builds and trains the ship detection model.
+4. **Model Training**: Builds and trains the ship detection model.
-5. Model Evaluation: Evaluates the performance of the trained model.
+5. **Model Evaluation**: Evaluates the performance of the trained model.
-6. Model Deployment: Using a simple app built on Flask to showcase the model in action.
+6. **Model Deployment**: Using a simple app built on Flask to showcase the model in action.
 <p align="center">
   <img src="project_workflow.PNG" alt="Project Workflow">
 </p>